-It’s closer to the new flats than North Greenwich tube, so a walk to the station will be a likely route for a sizable number of people.
+It’s closer to the new flats than North Greenwich tube, so a walk to the station will be a likely route for a sizeable number of people.
 Below is an aerial map showing how much closer the train station is.

 But getting to the station and the facilities in East Greenwich is far from a pleasant walk.
 It starts well.
 Paths and dedicated cycle lanes directly beside the new developments are very good.
-These date from the original network installed for the millenium celebrations.
+These date from the original network installed for the millennium celebrations.

 This forces a pretty long detour for pedestrians, as they are blocked from directly crossing over, as seen below.
 The guardrails are, as usual in Greenwich borough, cheap and ugly, and damage is seen at various points.

-The other side of this street sees a similar situation with pedestrians forced 10 metres away from the roadside into a detour, as the area beside the road where pavement would be expected is instead given over to greenery.
+The other side of this street sees a similar situation with pedestrians forced 10 metres away from the roadside onto a detour, as the area beside the road where pavement would be expected is instead given over to greenery.

 Pedestrians are an afterthought, forced to-and-fro from the adjacent road by guardrails, raised planters and landscaping designed to push them away.
 And the constant back and forth makes working out the route ahead difficult.
 Legibility is no consideration.

-None has improved this walk.
+None has improved this area for pedestrians or cyclists.
 Directly by this spot an Ikea is to be built, along with more developments.
 Will any of that improve the experience of pedestrians as developers give money to Greenwich Council?

 Its retention here could be due to this.
 Compare this to Bow flyover.
 Though TfL’s work has caused numerous problems for cyclists there, the general appearance and pedestrian experience is far better.
-No guardrails, decent paving and a bit of greenery has been introduced.
+No guardrails, decent paving and a bit of greenery (which isn’t an obstruction) has been introduced.

 Over in Greenwich and this off-putting path below is on one side of the roundabout.
 Again clutter obscures the path ahead.
 This is not enticing or inviting.

-The annoying thing about this whole walk (which is only about 10 minutes) is that it’s a very direct route made unnecessarily difficult and obstructive on foot and I wouldn’t like to try it on a bike.
+The annoying thing about this whole walk (which is only about 10 minutes) is that it should be a avery direct and well-used link yet is made unnecessarily difficult and obstructive on foot and I wouldn’t like to try it on a bike.